 The melon can be simmered till really soft or use in quick boiling soup where it still has some crunch.
 Paired with complementary Chinese herbs, it serves as anti-swelling tonics and summer heat relievers.
 Like these two below.

-1. Winter melon soup with chinese pearl barley and goji
+Recipe 1: Winter melon soup with Chinese pearl barley 薏米 and goji

 This soup helps eliminate excess fluid from the body.
 It is also supposed to help whiten the skin and get rid of acne.